Introduction

-Dear reader, a friend of me and I are starting this story about Mr. Waterfallon and Mr. Aguilero.
-It is a stage where we can hopefully can kick-off some not so mission critical but important trains of thoughts about our professional life.
+Dear reader, a friend and I are starting this story about Mr. Waterfallon and Mr. Aguilero.
+It is a stage where we can hopefully kick off some not-so-mission-critical but important trains of thoughts about our professional life.

 For my whole life, I have seen, perhaps a little too much, the potential for innovation and smart growth.
-This has a local near term view where I see new money when the right things are done with the right technology in the right way.
-It is a painful role, as you are by definition, a minority and has a hard time to sell it and to get it done.
+This has a local near-term view where I see new money when the right things are done with the right technology in the right way.
+It is a painful role, as you are by definition, a minority and have a hard time selling it and getting it done.
 The new word for this is Digital Evangelist.
-It has also a long-term view where we, or what can be considered as we after the singularity finally happened, are spread out through the galaxy and Mars is just one of the colonies in the solar system.
+It also has a long-term view where we, or what can be considered as “we” after the singularity finally happens, are spread out through the galaxy and Mars is just one of the colonies in the solar system.
 This is my Mad Scientist hat.
-Keep this in mind, when you stumble over some sarcastic, fatalistic statements – it is just a self-protection mechanism.
+Keep this in mind when you stumble over some sarcastic, fatalistic statements – it is just a self-protection mechanism.

-I also see that Deep Work is buried in short term-ness and actionism, and people are still happy to pretend they are multi-tasking all the shit flying from all the fans around them.
+I also see that Deep Work is buried in short-termism and actionism, and people are still happy to pretend they are multi-tasking all the shit flying from all the fans around them.
 As research shows, this is simply wrong.
-As research also shows, this is linked to the skills we acquired in our recent near term history — the ability to build entirely virtual stories, to share those by language and to even believe those.
+As research also shows, this is linked to the skills we acquired in our recent near-term history — the ability to build entirely virtual stories, to share those by language and to even believe those.

-In this environment, or reality, I have a hard time to match the great success stories with my personal, professional experience and I know nobody, who does not admit the same, even though it may take one or more glasses of wine.
+In this environment, or reality, I have a hard time matching the great success stories with my personal, professional experience and I know nobody who does not admit the same, even though it may take one or more glasses of wine.

-So, curtains for Mr. Waterfallon, Mr. Aguilero, and friends…
+So, curtains up for Mr. Waterfallon, Mr. Aguilero, and friends…

 PS: The overuse of all current buzzwords is an excellent way to pass through most Filter Bubbles in my network neighborhood.
 I also apologize for overstressing the average attention period.